Skip to main content

 • SMO 3: International Standards on Auditing

 The Law on Audit Services as amended in July 2019 requires the use of ISA in Latvia as approved and translated by the Latvian Association of Certified Auditors (LACA).
-LACA has translated the 2016 IAASB Handbook in addition to all recent revisions effective by December 2022 (e.g., ISA 250, 540, 315; ISQM 1 & 2, ISA 220).
+The LACA is translating all standards that are applicable for audits on or after December 15, 2023, for adoption (i.e., within the 2022 Handbook of International Quality Management, Auditing, Review, Other Assurance, And Related Services Pronouncements).
 All LACA activities are subject to the oversight of the Ministry of Finance.

 In addition to standard-setting, LACA also plays an important role in the implementation process by ensuring that auditors are aware of and applying the standards as intended.
 Since 2011, when the association first completed the adoption of the 2009 ISA and offered training to members with the support of the World Bank, LACA’s Education Committee and Education Center has provided regular trainings for its members concerning ISA, International Standards on Review Engagements, and other assurance standards and the standards’ updates and revisions.
-Recent trainings include ISQM 1 and ISQM 2; revisions to ISA 315; and the impact of war in Ukraine on audits.
+Recent trainings include ISQM 1 and ISQM 2; revisions to ISA 315; the impact of war in Ukraine on audits; and ISA 600 to ensure group audits are done properly.

 In addition, to facilitate consistent reporting in accordance with ISA, LACA prepares sample independent auditor’s reports and accompanying guidelines to auditors.